Today I want to teach you about a unique strategy you can use on one of my favorite long-term investments – The Dogs of the Dow.

 One of the key attractions of using the conservative strategy is that it requires very little time doing research.
 Simply take the 10 highest-yielding Dow Industrial stocks at the start of the year or any other period, for that matter and invest an equal sum in each stock.
 Then, 12 months later, the whole process starts over.
 Oftentimes, most of the stocks will remain on the list from one year to the next, simplifying things from an accounting perspective (no gains/losses to report) and also helping to lower commission costs.

 But I have a unique alternative that is far more cost-effective and in most cases, more profitable than purchasing the 10 stocks that make up the Dogs of the Dow.

-The strategy is known as a Poor Man’s Covered Call – which is what I talked about during my free live event this past Thursday.
+The strategy is known as a Poor Man’s Covered Call – which is what I’ll talk about during my free live event this Tuesday.

 A Poor Man’s Covered Call is similar to a traditional covered-call strategy, with one exception in the mechanics.
 Rather than buying 100 or more shares of stock, an investor simply buys an in-the-money LEAPS call and sells a near-term out-of-the-money call against it.

 LEAPS, or long-term equity anticipation securities, are basically options contracts with an expiration date longer than one year.
 LEAPS are no different than short-term options, but the longer duration offered through a LEAPS contract gives an investor the opportunity for long-term exposure.

 Other than reducing the capital required, the reason we purchase LEAPS is to minimize the extrinsic value and theta decay.

 Poor Man’s Covered Call on a Dogs of the Dow Stock